Xumuqiu/FoxReach/README.md

-# FoxReach — Let AI Start the Conversation
+# Trade_Outreach_AI — Let AI Start the Conversation

-FoxReach is a **B2B outbound sales / foreign trade** AI prototype that turns structured customer background data into actionable insights, a sales strategy, and stage-aware outreach emails—then closes the loop with **human approval**, **send/schedule**, and an **event-driven state machine**.
+Trade_Outreach_AI is a **B2B outbound sales / foreign trade** AI prototype that turns structured customer background data into actionable insights, a sales strategy, and stage-aware outreach emails—then closes the loop with **human approval**, **send/schedule**, and an **event-driven state machine**.

 > Goal: move sales work from “research + write from scratch” to “capture structured context → AI drafts strategy + email → human approves → consistent follow-up cadence”.